flutter/website/src/content/get-started/fwe/fundamentals.md

 control some aspect of another widget's layout.
 Flutter also includes utility widgets that take advantage of this compositional approach.
-For example, Container, a commonly used widget, is made up of several widgets responsible for layout, painting, positioning, and sizing.
+For example, `Container`, a commonly used widget, is made up of several widgets responsible for layout, painting, positioning, and sizing.
-And, there are widgets that have visual representation, such as `ElevatedButton` and
+Some widgets have visual representation, such as `ElevatedButton` and
 `Text` in the preceding example, as well as widgets like `Icon` and `Image`.

-If you run the code from the preceding example, Flutter paints a button and
+If you run the code from the preceding example, Flutter paints a button with the text
 "Hello, World!" centered on the screen, laid out vertically.
 To position these elements, there’s a`Center` widget, which positions its children in the center